DARTzz/web-development-preetam/JavaScript.md

 **HOISTING :** makes some types of variabesl accessible/usable in the code before they are actually declared.

-what is looks like :
+what it looks like :
 "Variables lifted to the top of their scope".

 what it is : "Before execution, code is scanned for vaiables declaration, and for each vaiable, a new property is created in the variable encironment object."